 Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

-Game 1 of the Stanley Cup Semifinals will see the Carolina Hurricanes and Florida Panthers meet on Thursday, May 18, beginning at 8:00 PM ET on TNT.
-The Hurricanes are favored (-145) in this game against the Panthers (+125).
+The Carolina Hurricanes host the Florida Panthers in the first game of the Stanley Cup Semifinals on Thursday, May 18, with puck drop at 8:00 PM ET on TNT.
+The Panthers are the underdog (+125) in this matchup with the Hurricanes (-145).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!